3 cups peanuts, 1 reserved for crunchy

 - ¼ t salt generous

-- ½ T Honey (Generous at the very end.
-It thickens things up a lot)
+- 1 T Honey (Add at the very end.
+It thickens things up a lot so add more peanut oil as needed)

-- Roast at 350° 12-15 minutes or longer.
+- Spread into a single layer.
+Roast peanuts at 350° 15 to 25 minutes.
 More roasted is better than less roasted.
 Do not burn.

-- Process for about 5 minutes on big Cuisinart.
+- Process the rest for about 5 minutes or until smooth in big Cuisinart.

 - Add chopped peanuts back in and mix.